vishvAsa/notes/skills/education/home_school/india/case-snapshots/Sup.md

 ## 2023-06
-I follow standard board texts + chandamama/ ambulimama for tamil, telugu, math.
+He followed standard board texts + chandamama/ ambulimama for tamil, telugu, math.
 Have engaged native-speaking neighbors for the former two.

-Math - he works out problems by himself by following the textbook.
+**Math** - he works out problems by himself by following the textbook (DAV school, later CBSE and cambridge etc..).

-Also, I get him to read "namma Ura rasikaru" for kannaDa; "sanxepa-rAmAyaNam" (vempaTi kuTUmba shAstri) for sanskrit.
+Also, he read "namma Ura rasikaru" for kannaDa; "sanxepa-rAmAyaNam" (vempaTi kuTUmba shAstri) for sanskrit.

 Once certain reading material is finished, I replace it with something else.

 Teachers

-- Ta - neighbor बालकृष्णः .
+- Ta - neighbor **बालकृष्णः** .
 He started teaching him divyaprabandha-s as well.
-- भरतनाट्यम् - अनुपमा (भूदेवीनृत्यशाला)
+- भरत-नृत्यम् - **अनुपमा** (भूदेवीनृत्यशाला)

 ## 2022-12
 Switched out of agastya gurukulam; started home-schooling with neighbor support.